Jgar514/workhistory/README.md

 company: Vizzini's
 dates: 2007 - 2013
-location: Sterling Virginia
+location: Annapolis Maryland
-job: Commercial Technicians
+job: Sub Artist
 roles:
   [
     "Ensure optimal level of sanitation and safety standards in work area at all times.",